christophergrant/flake8-pyspark-collect/README.md

 ## an inside look

 Admittedly, I did not write a majority of this code.
-This is my first flake8 plugin and I have a bare understanding of [ASTs](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and a passing understanding of DevOps.
+This is my first flake8 plugin, I have a bare understanding of [ASTs](https://en.wikipedia.org/wiki/Abstract_syntax_tree), and a passing understanding of DevOps.
 I credit the creation of this plugin to the work of @asottile, specifically [this repo](https://github.com/asottile/flake8-match), and also to OpenAI's ChatGPT to write [this portion](https://github.com/christophergrant/flake8-pyspark-collect/blob/main/flake8_collect.py#L16) of the plugin.

 For the ChatGPT portion, I used this series of prompts: `write a python program that parses the AST of a pyspark program, intercepting any collect() method calls`.
 The code was not correct, so I directed ChatGPT to issue a correction: `collect is a method, not a function. correct this code to intercept collect() method calls`.
 I then put these parts together and added some basic tests to make sure that things worked.